roccivic/more-bugs/README.md

 # more-bugs

 - puts bugs in your browser
-- clicking on bugs kills them
+- requires font-awesome
-- more bugs are spawned when one is killed
+- click on bugs to kill them
 - click on 'no more bugs' to quit
 - see the settings in ```lib/settings.js```
 - launch demo: ```npm start```